Kano Assembly probes Sanusi - Nigeria Today

 Kano Assembly probes Sanusi

-…Over alleged false information on Ganduje’S trip to China, others
+…Over alleged false information on Ganduje’s trip to China, others

 …As ACF urges Sanusi, Ganduje to respect Northern govs’ decision